JuliaPhysics/Mueller.jl/docs/src/examples.md

 ## Symbolic calculations

-Here we show the flexibility of Julia's multiple dispatch by combining [Symbolics.jl](https://github.com/SciML/Symbolics.jl) with Mueller.jl to derive an equation similar to eq.
+Here we show the flexibility of Julia's multiple dispatch by combining [Symbolics.jl](https://github.com/SciML/Symbolics.jl) with Mueller.jl to derive an equation similar to Eq.
 13 from ["Mueller matrix for imperfect, rotated mirrors"](https://psfcsv10.psfc.mit.edu/~sscott/MSEmemos/mse_memo_20c.pdf)

 ```@example mirror
+using Latexify
 using Mueller
 using Symbolics
 using Unitful: °